-Also assume that a wind farm has bid in to be dispatched down for negative \$40 per MW and the participant has forecast that the Facility will be operating at 50 MW at the end of the interval.
+Also assume that a wind farm has bid in to be dispatched down for negative \$40 per MW and the participant has forecast that the Facility will be operating at 50 MW for the durationat the end of the interval.

-Submissions would be aggregated into a Market BMO for System Management purposes along the following lines.
+Submissions would be aggregated into a Mmarket BMO for System Management purposes along the following lines.
 (In practice, the BMO would also identify any identically priced offers and for Facility submissions maximum ramp up and down rates).